 - Practical concepts of computer programming

 - The theoretical study of algorithms

-- Simple functioning programme design
+- Simple functioning program design

-- Computer architecture and components, and servicing a basic PC

 Throughout the year, students are expected to produce a detailed ICT portfolio containing evidence of their technological computing practice.
 The course contains a written component, and students will have to do research and write evaluative reports documenting the development of their computing outcomes.